 - Again, place the wet extensions on a towel and let them dry overnight.

 Timeframe: 15 Minutes

 If you’re adding oil on your extensions, make sure to stick with the extra virgin, coconut or argan oil.
 Other substances are known to cause breakage or fat build-up.

 Did it work?
 If not, don’t despair!
 There are more ways to bring back their old shine.
-Follow next guide and your extensions will be almost like brand new.
+Follow the next guide and your extensions will be almost brand new.

 Advanced Hot Water Method

 This one uses similar principles as the previous method, just pushes things a bit further.
 Regardless of whether you have clip-ins, tape-ins, fusion or micro links, you should remove your ruined extensions.
 You will need a sink or a tub, shampoo, conditioner, and natural oil.

 - Pour hot water in the sink or pot and place your extensions inside.

 - Add some natural shampoo, gently squeeze and massage the hair.
 Do this for a couple of minutes until the hair is thoroughly washed.

 - Rinse and make sure that there is no shampoo on the strands.